A class of functional identities associated to curves over finite fields: The module of special functions

-\begin{oss} We refer the reader to the article \cite{Gazda} from Gazda and Maurischat, where they described the isomorphism class of the module of special functions in relation to the period lattice, in the wider generality of Anderson modules (\cite{Gazda}[Thm.
-3.11]). \end{oss}
+\begin{oss} An interesting consequence of this result is that $\Sf(\phi)$ and $I$ are isomorphic as $A$-modules.
+Except for the Carlitz modules, and the Drinfeld modules studied by Green and Papanikolas in \cite{Green}, the description of the isomorphism class of the module of special functions was an open problem until Gazda and Maurischat solved it in the broad context of Anderson modules with the following Theorem (see \cite{Gazda}[Thm.
+3.11]). \end{oss} \begin{teo*}[Gazda--Maurischat] Call $\Lambda$ the period lattice of $\phi$ and $\Omega$ the module of K\"ahler differentials of $A$.
+The $A$-module of special functions $\Sf(\phi)$ is isomorphic to $\Lambda\otimes_A\Omega^{-1}$. \end{teo*} \begin{cor} The period lattice $\Lambda$ of $\phi$ is isomorphic as an $A$-module to $I\otimes_A\Omega$. \end{cor}

+\begin{oss} A fortiori, we can define $f_{\bar{I}}$ as the shtuka function of the unique normalized Drinfeld module of rank $1$ whose lattice is isomorphic to $I\otimes_A\Omega$. \end{oss}

-Before the proof of Theorem \ref{Sf_I}, let's state some preliminary results.
+Before the proof of Theorem \ref{Sf module weak}, let's state some preliminary results.

-\begin{oss} By Lemma \ref{K((u))}.4, we know that $\K\hat\otimes A\cong A[[u]][u^{-1}]$.
-A rational function over $X_\K$ is in $\T$ if and only if it's contained in $A[[u]][u^{-1}]$, which from Corollary \ref{A[[u]][u^{-1}]} happens if and only if its poles all reduce to $\infty$. \end{oss}
+\begin{oss} By Lemma \ref{K((u))}, we know that $\K\hat\otimes A\cong A[[u]][u^{-1}]$.
+A rational function on $X_\K$ is in $\T$ if and only if it's contained in $A[[u]][u^{-1}]$, which by Proposition \ref{A[[u]][u^{-1}]} happens if and only if its poles all reduce to $\infty$. \end{oss}

 \begin{lemma} The subset of $\C\hat\otimes K$ fixed by the Frobenius twist is $\F_q\otimes K$. \end{lemma} \begin{proof} Fix an $\F_q$-basis $\{b_i\}_i$ of $K$: any element $c\in\C\hat\otimes K$ can be written in a unique way as a possibly infinite sum $\sum_i a_i\otimes b_i$, with $a_i\in\C$ for all $i$.
 If $c=c^{(1)}$, we need to have for all $i$ the equality $a_i^q=a_i$, hence $a_i\in\F_q$ for all $i$. \end{proof}